 Homebrew also provides an online package browser to browse all the available packages for macOS and Linux.

-To upgrade an already installed package (formulae), just execute the following command:
+To upgrade an already installed package (formula), just execute the following command:

 To upgrade all packages, run the